AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/getting-started-overview.md

     <div>
     <a href="get-to-know-the-acrobat-dc-interface.md"><strong>Workspace basics</strong></a>
     </div>
-    <em>See how the Adobe Acrobat workspace makes it easy to access files and tools across desktop, web, and mobile</em>
+    <em>See how the Acrobat workspace makes it easy to access files and tools across desktop, web, and mobile</em>
     <br>
   </td>
   <td>